Deep Reinforcement Learning

 n-armed bandits

-• The n-armed bandit (or multi-armed bandit) is a non-associative evaluative feedback procedure.
+• The n-armed bandit (or multi-armed bandit) is the simplest form of learning by trial and error.

 • Learning and action selection take place in the same single state.